cozy/cozy-ui/react/Icon/Readme.md

 Provides an easy way to use SVG icons included in Cozy-UI as well as your custom icons.

-⚠️ When using `Icon`, the icons are supposed to be already loaded via an SVG sprite loaded in your DOM. `cozy-ui` ships with built-in icons that you can include via `Sprite`.
-See the example below for how to include
+⚠️ When using `Icon`, you can either give a React component or use the identifier of an already loaded one. `cozy-ui` ships with built-in icons that you can include via `Sprite`.
+See the example below for how to include `Sprite`.
-`Sprite`. `Sprite` can for example be included in the main `Layout` of your applicaiton.
+`Sprite` can for example be included in the main `Layout` of your applicaiton.

 ### Available illustrations icons (colors fixed)